 NOTE: The program gradually became obsolete when Apple switched architecture on its microprocessor and moved to Intel.
 It still works with some older versions of MacOS X, such as versions up to 10.1.3, however.
 If you have an older Mac with older versions of MacOS and you find that it works, contact me and I will send you a registration number for free.

 The Help Manual is included with the download in .pdf format and describes the program's more elaborate program functions.
-It's part of the download package.
+You can read it here.
+You can view some screenshots here.

 The projects below have been created by exporting Virtual Composer scores into AIFFs and then encoding them as .mp3s at 128/112 kbits and 44.1 kHz, using QuickTime's Musical Instruments version 4.1.2.
 Click on an project to download: